 If the minuteman was such a lousy soldier whose role in the conflict dissolved after the opening shots of the war, how did he gain such importance in history and become so romanticized in our nation’s psyche?
 Perhaps for the same reason that Nathan Hale, American spy hanged by the British, became a nation’s idol after having remained in obscurity for decades.
 Writers, poets, and artists consistently sought out subjects upon which to advance their art.
 What better way to sell your product than to romanticize a person or organization that lays dear in the heart of your intended target.
 Patriot effigies magnified the actions of American citizens into exemplary performances that laid the groundwork for myths of national origin.

-The genre of the ‘chanson de mort’, or death song, captured the American public’s imagination prior to and lasted long after the Revolutionary war was over.
+The genre of the ‘chanson de mort’, or death song, captured the American public’s imagination prior to and lasted long after the Revolutionary War was over.
 According to Julie K. Ellison, the genre offered a familiar blend of pathos and stoicism.
-What could stir nationalist emotions more than the image of Lexington farmers and laymen organized into patriotic minutemen who stood boldly and defied a lethal British force by facing death and shunning its horrors for the sake of liberty, and Nathan Hale’s courageous stand before the gallows, whose last words epitomized the ultimate sacrifice for his country, citing a line from Cato before the noose was tightened around his neck.
+What could better stir nationalist emotions more than the image of Lexington farmers and laymen organized into patriotic minutemen who stood boldly and defied a lethal British force by facing death and shunning its horrors for the sake of liberty.
+And of course Nathan Hale’s courageous stand before the gallows, whose last words epitomized the ultimate sacrifice for his country, citing a line from Cato before the noose was tightened around his neck.

-Perhaps, like many other myths that Americans cherish, the minuteman’s importance and aura grew not because they were true, but because they make one feel good to be an American.
-In the end, feeling good about oneself, not the truth, appears to be most important to the majority of Americans.
+Perhaps, like many other myths that Americans cherish, the minuteman’s importance and aura grew not because they were true, but because they made one feel good to be an American.
+In the end, feeling good about oneself, not the truth, appeared to be most important to the majority of Americans.
 The cult of self-esteem is not a recent invention.
-The American National Rifle Association will forever ignore the facts, cherishing and accepting the stoic stance of the minuteman as their emblem and prime example of armed Americanism, ready and willing to use ultimate violence to their own means when believed threatened.
+The American National Rifle Association will forever ignore the facts, cherishing and accepting the stoic stance of the minuteman as their emblem and prime example of armed Americanism – ready and willing to use ultimate violence to their own means when believed threatened.

 “He arises, leaves his fireside… he will terrify, with his vengeance, any people who may be tempted to trouble his repose…he will carry flame and fire to the enemy… he will perish, in the end, if necessary; but he will obtain satisfaction, he will avenge himself, he will assure himself, by the magnificence of this vengeance, of his future tranquility.”